Top Things to Do in Spain

 Mérida's Roman Ruins

-You may be tempted to rub your eyes in disbelief: in the center of a somewhat drab modern town is the largest Roman city on the Iberian Peninsula.
+In the center of a somewhat drab modern town is the largest Roman city on the Iberian Peninsula.
 Ogle the fabulously preserved Roman amphitheater with its columns, statues, and tiered seating, or the humbler, yet equally beguiling, 2nd-century house with mosaics and frescoes.

 Cuenca's Hanging Houses